richieburns/Nodescape/doc/init.md

 Copy nodescaped.init to /etc/init.d/nodescaped.
 Test by running `service nodescaped start`.

-Using this script, you can adjust the path and flags to the nodescaped program by setting the CURVED and FLAGS environment variables in the file /etc/sysconfig/nodescaped.
+Using this script, you can adjust the path and flags to the nodescaped program by setting the NODESCAPED and FLAGS environment variables in the file /etc/sysconfig/nodescaped.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X